Trauma-Informed Practice for Teaching Artists

 Bartol Foundation Commitment to You

-- Create an organized, supportive environment for learning including space, food, materials and follow-up as needed.
+- Create an organized, supportive virtual environment for learning including learning materials, screen breaks and follow-up as needed.

 - Listen fully to suggestions to improve the training both in real time and for future cohorts.